Temporomandibular Joint Dysfunction (TMJD)

 Treatment of TMD symptoms

 My treatment involves a thorough medical history and assessment of the body.
-We look at the alignment of the feet, knees, hips, shoulders and neck.
+We look at the alignment of the feet, knees, hips, shoulders and neck and jaw in motion.
 All of which can contribute to TMD symptoms.
 From there we focus on the muscles that are contributing to postural abnormalities and the muscles that attach to the head and jaw, neck, shoulders and facial muscles (inside and outside the mouth).